WuCandice/Marketing-Campaign-Analysis/README.md

 The data reveals that the Search channel had the highest Attributed Sales, conversion rate, ROAS, and Net Profit, followed by Social.
 However, the Display channel shows a negative profit, with the lowest Conversion Rate and ROAS.
 Those insights indicate that we should invest more on search channels during the holiday season and optimize the display channel.

 ## Optimize Marketing Campaigns
+### Step 5 (1): Optimize Marketing Campaigns - Budget Allocation
+The client maintains a fixed budget allocation but wants to make minor adjustments based on performance.</p>
+For example, during the holiday season, the total budget is
+$100K, with $50K for search, $25K for social, and $25K for
+display.
+Given our performance analysis, we provided a strategic opportunity to optimize budget allocation for marketing campaigns.
+During the holiday season, we propose to reallocate the $100K budget to invest $10K more in search and remain the same for social channels, while reducing the display budget to $15K due to having the lowest performance.